Casein vs Whey: Which Is Better for Muscle Growth?

 Post‑workout, morning

-Before bed, fasting periods
+Before bed, fasting periods, cutting phases

 BCAA Content